stacks-network/docs/_includes/sign_in.md

 ![](/storage/images/app-sign-in.png)

-When a user chooses to **Sign in with Blockstack** on a DApp, calls the `redirectToSignIn()` method which sends an  `authRequest` to the Blockstack Browser.
-Blocktack passes the token in via a URL query string in the `authRequest` parameter:
+When a user chooses to **Sign in with Blockstack** on a DApp, it calls the `redirectToSignIn()` method which sends an  `authRequest` to the Blockstack Browser.
+Blockstack passes the token in via a URL query string in the `authRequest` parameter:

 `https://browser.blockstack.org/auth?authRequest=j902120cn829n1jnvoa...`